optiver/vulcan-py/README.md

 ## vulcan.pre_build

-Pre-build steps take place immidiately before creating the wheel or sdist output.
+Pre-build steps take place immediately before creating the wheel or sdist output.
 As an example, you could have a plugin that populates a target file with the build time:

 ```python